Allergies and the Immune System

 - Tonsils.
 These are 2 oval masses in the back of the throat.

 Common allergic reactions, such as hay fever, certain types of asthma, and hives are linked to an antibody made by the body called immunoglobulin E (IgE).
 Each IgE antibody can be very specific.
 This means it reacts to certain pollens and other allergens.
 For example, a person can be allergic to 1 type of pollen, but not another.

 Allergies can affect people of any age, gender, race, or socioeconomic status.
 Allergies are more common in children.
 But they may occur at any age.
 Allergic reactions may go away for many years and then come back.
-These things may also play a role in the development or severity of allergies:

 What is anaphylaxis?